Getting organised

 • Plan your accommodation search

-• Register with the French health insurance
+• Register with the French health insurance system

 • Validate your visa